AndreaMoschetto/frequency-inr/README.md

 2.  **Discrete Cosine Transform (DCT):** Fitting the network on the DCT-II coefficients.
 3.  **Fourier Domain (FFT):** Fitting the network on the complex spectrum (Real + Imaginary parts).

-> **Note on Frequency Reconstruction:**
-> To address the "DC Drift" phenomenon (loss of absolute luminance/color accuracy), the frequency-based decoders use a **Hybrid Reconstruction** technique.
-They require the original image during decoding to transplant the exact DC coefficient (mean color) back into the reconstructed spectrum.

 ## Usage

 You can reproduce the study using the commands below.
 The pipeline consists of two steps for each method: